mbaker28/C-Bar-Horsemanship-Project-Source/SETUP.md

 __Note:__ This will most likely fail if your repository pathname contains spaces or other special characters.

-12) Activate the virtual environment:
+12) Activate the virtual environment. __You will need to do this step every time you start working.__
 ```bash
 env\Scripts\activate
 ```